Danusyasundaravel/Deepfake-detection/README.md

 ## Three models are utilized in this project:

 2D CNN: Analyzes individual video frames.
-3D CNN + LSTM: Captures both spatial and temporal patterns from sequences of frames.
+3D CNN : Captures both spatial and temporal patterns from sequences of frames.
 EfficientNet: A state-of-the-art image classification model that efficiently balances accuracy and performance.
 ## Dataset
 The dataset used for this project is organized into two categories: